 NATECLA (National Association for Teaching English and Other Community Languages to Adults) is the national forum and professional organisation for ESOL teachers.

 When you join NATECLA you become part of the community of ESOL and community language teachers in the UK.
-We also operate regional branches in the North West, Yorkshire & the Humber, Midlands and London.
+You will be assigned to a branch where there is one operating.
 We encourage all members to be part of their local branch committee, to help inform and shape the future of the organisation.
 The branches also organise training events and workshops several times a year.

 NATECLA was also granted charitable status in October 2013, allowing the organisation to claim tax relief on income and apply for grants from trusts/donors.

 >> Find out more about NATECLA as a charity and download our most recent annual report

 NATECLA works to the following values:

 - Support for ESOL and community languages practitioners and learners

 - High quality, relevant training opportunities, both local and national